Vyral/base-template/_posts/2019-08-23-low-down-payment-and-closing-cost-options.md

 &nbsp;

-There are many different strategies and tactics that homebuyers can use to buy a home with little-to-no-money out of pocket.
+There are many different strategies and tactics that homebuyers can use to buy a home with little to no money out of pocket.

 **Your cash requirement at closing consists of two things**.
 The first is your down payment for your mortgage (unless you’re eligible for 100% financing).
 The second component is closing costs, and it encompasses a lot of different expenses.
 These include title fees, lender fees, prepaids, transfer taxes, and more.